cmg189/better_battery/README.md

 ## Acknowledgements
 <img align="center" alt="award" height= "250" width="1100" src="images/award.PNG"/>

-Better Battery won 1st place at the 2022 University of North Texas NSBE Hackathon for *Most Creative Use of GitHub* challenge
+Better Battery won 1st place at the 2022 University of North Texas NSBE Hackathon for *Most Creative Use of GitHub* challenge!

 ## Description

-Better Battery is a creative way to use GitHub for tracking a batteries remaining charge
+Better Battery is a creative way to use GitHub for tracking the remaining charge of batteries.

 ## Inspiration

-One of GitHub's main uses is tracking any changes made in code repositories.
+One of GitHub's main features is the ability to track any changes made in code repositories.

 The theme of tracking changes has inspired me to think outside the box and come up with a creative way to use GitHub.